zixuan75/react-project/README.md

 If you want to learn JSX, you could just take our wiki, or you can also learn at React's official website.

+Wondering why some things happen?
+We have answers at the [README for src/](https://zixuan75.github.io/react-project/src).

 ### Run without learning JSX

 First of all, install NPM.
 Make sure you have NodeJS 6.0.0 or higher, and NPM 5.2.0 or higher.